xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 $\sqrt[p]{n} \rightarrow \frac{1}{p}((p-1)x+\frac{n}{x^{p-1}})$
 </center>

-Going back to our golden ratio iteration, we can rewrite it under the fixed point formula $f(x)=x\rightarrow 1+\frac{1}{x}=x$.
+Going back to our Golden ratio iteration, we can rewrite it under the fixed point formula $f(x)=x\rightarrow 1+\frac{1}{x}=x$.
 If you multiply that through by $x$ and rearrange, we get a quadratic $x^2-x-1=0$.
 That's a quadratic we can solve for with the Newton-Raphson Method!
 Plugging it into the formula, we get a function to iterate over as

 <center>
 $g(x) = \frac{x^2+1}{2x-1}$